monome/docs/crow/reference3.md

     -- 'stream':   creates an event when an audio transient is detected at the input -- threshold:  sets the RMS level required to trigger an event -- hysteresis: sets how far the RMS level needs to decrease before retriggering

+-- NOTE: 'freq' mode is only available on input 1. input[1].mode( 'freq', time ) -- set input 1 to:
+    -- 'freq':  calculate the frequency of a connected oscillator.
+    -- time:    rate at which frequency is reported.
 ```

 table calling the input will set the mode with named parameters: